ALRW/dayAsADev/courseSections/section6.md

 [Go to course navigation](../navigation.md)

 To recap, by now you know how to create a repo locally and push your local code to Github.
 Now you also need to know how to get your code back from Github.
-Let's say you and one other develooper work on a website together.
+Let's say you and one other developer work on a website together.
 You both have local repos and a Github repository that you both have added as a remote called "origin".
 Your colleague made some changes to the website and pushed them to github.
-How do you get them? you need to "pull" them:
+How do you get them?
+You need to "pull" them:

 ```
 $ git pull origin master